rh6423/ComfyUI-QuickSize/README.md

 # QuickSize for ComfyUI

 **QuickSize** provides easy-to-use dropdown selectors for common image resolutions across multiple diffusion models in [ComfyUI](https://comfy.org/).
-Each node outputs `width` and `height` integers based on a predefined aspect ratio, megapixel tier (or multiplier), and orientation (horizontal or vertical) — letting you focus on creativity, not remembering pixel counts.
+Each node outputs `width` and `height` integers based on a predefined aspect ratio, megapixel tier (or multiplier), and orientation (horizontal or vertical).
+No more keeping track of native image dimensions for different models.

 ---